-Understanding Land Ownership in Kenya to Help Restore Lands
+Understanding Land Ownership in Kenya Through NLP to Help Restore Lands

-The World Resources Institute, Code for Africa, and collaborators from Stanford University hope to leverage AI to map land ownership to boost Kenya’s efforts to restore degraded land in an equitable way.
+Omdena collaborators, World Resources Institute, Code for Africa, and a team from Stanford University have been building solutions to map land ownership to boost Kenya’s efforts to restore degraded land in an equitable way.

 Monitoring global environmental change relies both on detecting measurable biophysical changes as well as social changes, such as new policies, changes in governments, grassroots movements, or social barriers to sustainability.
 Because it is difficult to understand the hidden actors and interests behind land management, the ability of the global development community to develop successful action plans is limited.
 Understanding the political economy of natural resource management will help understand key bottlenecks for forest and landscape restoration and help fight corruption.